 - Spain: The Spanish will want to make it through the semi-final, after the last Euro.
 With promising young players like Pedri, Gavi and Pau Torres, the Spanish have a good chance of going the distance in this tournament.

 - Germany: The German team has impressed since the arrival of Flick at the front of the line-up.
 With a more than decorated offensive line-up, this is a nation that would be best avoided in this competition.

 - Japan: The Japanese team will not be easy to negotiate.
 However, they seem to have less capable players who could really make the difference than, say, Spain or Germany.
 Japan could, despite everything, look to surprise everyone.

 - Costa Rica: It would be a shock to see the teammates of Keylor Navas get past the group stage.
-But the same was said in 2014 when Costa Rica was placed in an impossible group, alongside Italy, England and Uruguay.
+But the same was said in 2014 when Costa Rica was placed in an impossible group.
 But that didn’t stop them from finishing first.